johngreenfield/catalyst/README.md

 ## To-Do List
 - [X] Implement the Brain Dump Organizer feature.
+- [ ] Implement the Time Planner feature.
+- [ ] Implement the Deep Dive feature.
 - [ ] Implement the Playlist Generator feature.
+- [ ] Look into brand-aligned names for features.
+- [ ] Disable the General Assistant unless own API key provided.
 - [ ] Prompt improvement and testing in AI Studio.
 - [ ] Focus on UI/UX refinements, particularly for accessibility and simplicity.
 - [ ] Explore potential for multimodal input (e.g., voice input for tasks).
 - [ ] Plan for deployment and future scalability.
 - [ ] Gather user feedback for iterative improvements.

 ## License